 Homily for the Epiphany of the Lord06 Jan 2017, by Sermons in

-Today, the whole Catholic world celebrate the solemnity of the epiphany of the Lord.
+Today, the whole Catholic world celebrates the solemnity of the epiphany of the Lord.
 It is a celebration of the revelation of the Lord; God revealing himself in his Son Jesus Christ.
 It is not by chance we celebrate epiphany within the Christmas season.
-Christmas its self is epiphany, the revelation of God.
-God revealed himself in Christ Jesus and continues to reveal himself in our daily activities.
-God reveals himself in creation just as St. Paul tells us in Romans 1:20 that ever since the creation of the world his invisible nature, namely, his eternal power and deity, has been clearly perceived in the things that has been made.
-God reveals himself constantly in the things around us, we need the eyes of faith to see him.
+Christmas, its self, is an epiphany, the revelation of God.
+God revealed himself in Christ Jesus and continues to show himself in our daily activities.
+God reveals himself in creation just as St. Paul tells us in Romans 1:20 that ever since the creation of the world, his invisible nature, namely, his eternal power and deity, has been clearly perceived in the things that have been made.
+God reveals himself always in the things around us; we need the eyes of faith to see him.

-Epiphany as the celebration of the revelation of God also challenges our faith in the revealed God.
-When the news of the birth of Christ was revealed to the shepherd who watched their flock by night, they saw the angel and recognized him as the messenger of God.
-But when the same message was revealed to the whole world through the appearance of a star in the sky, only very few recognized it; in fact only three men.
+As the celebration of the revelation of God, Epiphany also challenges our faith in the revealed God.
+When the news of the birth of Christ was announced to the shepherd who watched their flock by night, they saw the angel and recognized him as the messenger of God.
+But when the same message was revealed to the whole world through the appearance of a star in the sky, only very few recognized it; in fact, only three men.
 Yet the star was in the sky for everyone to see, not like the private revelation the shepherd had.
-So many people may have seen the star and admired it, some may have confused it for something else.
-The three wise men saw the star in the East and recognized in it a sign that the saviour of the world is born.
+So many people may have seen the star and admired it; some may have confused it for something else.
+The three wise men saw the lead in the East and recognized in it a sign that the savior of the world is born.
 They followed the star to Jerusalem.

 Like the three wise men, we are on a journey, a journey of life.
-We just started another journey into a new year, 2017, and we are been led by Jesus Christ the supper star.
-This journey is a journey of faith; like the three wise men we must trust Jesus the super star.
-That star that appeared in the East led the three wise men to Bethlehem, but Jesus the super star is not only leading us through the year 2017 also leading us to the Father, to our eternal home.
-At a point in this journey of life, it may seem that Jesus the super star is no more, it may seem that the super star has disappeared but in fact he is in existence.
+We just started another journey into a new year, 2017, and Jesus Christ, the supper star, lead us.
+This journey is a journey of faith; like the three wise men, we must trust Jesus, the superstar.
+That star that appeared in the East led the three wise men to Bethlehem, but Jesus, the superstar, is leading us through the year 2017 and leading us to the Father, to our eternal home.
+At a point in this journey of life, it may seem that Jesus the superstar is no more, it may seem that the superstar has disappeared, but in fact, he is in existence.
 Like the three wise men, we must not give up.
-They refused to give up, they were convinced of what they had seen.
-The same conviction is expected of us, the conviction that Jesus the super star never fails nor mislead.
+They refused to give up; they were convinced of what they had seen.
+The same conviction is expected of us, the conviction that Jesus the superstar never fails nor mislead.
 Whether he’s up in the sky or not, we are encouraged to hold onto our conviction of his presence because he is Omni-present.
-He is always around us, he will never leave us alone.
+He is always around us; he will never leave us alone.

-It is unfortunate today that when some Christians “look up” and it seems the star is no more, they give up.
+It is unfortunate that when some Christians “lookup” and it seems the star is no more, they give up.
 They fall to the temptation to go back to the East.
 What seems to be the absence of the star provokes doubts in them to begin to feel misled.
-God never misleads anyone, even when he seem not to be there, he is there.
+God never misleads anyone; even when he seems not to be there, he is there.
 All he wants from us is trust in his presence in good and in bad times.
-There is no need running from pillar to post, from one Church to another.
+There is no need to run from pillar to post, from one Church to another.
 When the star was no longer in the sky, the three wise men held on.
-If they had gone back, if they had given up, they wouldn’t have seen the new born king.
-They saw what they desired because they held on, they were determined.
+If they had gone back, if they had given up, they wouldn’t have seen the newborn king.
+They saw what they desired because they held on; they were determined.

-Brethren, we have seen Jesus the super star.
-As we continue our journey into the year 2017 and to our eternal home, let us not be discourage.
-This is the year of mercy and Jesus says to us today; trust in me and trust in my Father.
+Brethren, we have seen Jesus, the superstar.
+As we continue our journey into the year 2017 and to our eternal home, let us not be discouraged.
+This is the year of mercy, and Jesus says to us today; trust in me and trust in my Father.